Marlins vs. White Sox Player Props Betting Odds

-The Miami Marlins visit the Chicago White Sox at Guaranteed Rate Field on Saturday at 2:10 PM ET.
-Those looking to place a player prop bet can find odds for Luis Arraez, Luis Robert and others in this game.
+Those looking to place a player prop bet can find odds on Andrew Vaughn, Luis Arraez and others in the Chicago White Sox-Miami Marlins matchup at Guaranteed Rate Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!